Osborne House: Royal retreat

 The royal family stayed at Osborne for lengthy periods each year: in the spring for Victoria's birthday in May; in July and August when they celebrated Albert's birthday; and just before Christmas.
 In a break from the past, Queen Victoria and Prince Albert allowed photographers and painters to make works featuring their family in the grounds and in the house.
-This was partly for their own enjoyment and partly as a form of public relations, to demonstrate to the nation their character as a happy and devoted family.
+That was partly for their own enjoyment and partly as a form of public relations, to demonstrate to the nation their character as a happy and devoted family.
 Many thousands of prints of the royal family were sold to the public, which led Victoria to remark, "no Sovereign was ever more loved than I am (I am bold enough to say)."
-Writing to her daughter Victoria in 1858 about the gloominess of Windsor Castle, Queen Victoria stated, "I long for our cheerful and unpalacelike rooms at Osborne."
+Writing to her daughter Princess Victoria in 1858 about the gloominess of Windsor Castle, Queen Victoria stated, "I long for our cheerful and unpalacelike rooms at Osborne."

-The grounds also included a 'Swiss Cottage' for the royal children.
+The grounds also included a "Swiss Cottage" for the royal children.
 The cottage was dismantled and brought piece by piece from Switzerland to Osborne where it was reassembled.
 There, the royal children were encouraged to garden.
 Each child was given a rectangular plot in which to grow fruit, vegetables and flowers.
 They sold their produce to their father.
 Prince Albert used this as a way to teach the basics of economics.
 The children also learned to cook in the Swiss Cottage, which was equipped with a fully functioning kitchen.
 Both parents saw this kind of education as a way of grounding their children in the activities of daily life shared by the people in the kingdom despite their royal status.

-In 1859 Prince Albert designed a new and larger quadrangular stable block, which was built by Cubitts on the former cricket pitch.
+In 1859, Prince Albert designed a new and larger quadrangular stable block, which was built by Cubitts on the former cricket pitch.
 The building is listed Grade II* on the National Heritage List for England.
 After Prince Albert died at Windsor Castle in December 1861, Queen Victoria continued to visit Osborne House because it was one of her favourite homes.

-In 1876, as a tribute to Queen Victoria, the Government House of the colony (now State) of Victoria, Australia, was constructed as a copy of Osborne House.
+In 1876, as a tribute to Queen Victoria, the Government House in the colony (now State) of Victoria, Australia, was constructed as a copy of Osborne House.

 On 14 January 1878, Alexander Graham Bell demonstrated an early version of the telephone to the queen at Osborne House, placing calls to Cowes, Southampton and London.
-These were the first publicly witnessed long-distance telephone calls in Britain.
+They were the first publicly witnessed long-distance telephone calls in Britain.
 The queen tried the device and considered the process to be "quite extraordinary" although the sound was "rather faint".
 She later asked to buy the equipment that was used, but Bell offered to make "a set of telephones" specifically for her.